darrenldl/firewall-tree-demo/demos/load-balancing-proxy/README.md

 # ip addr add 192.168.0.254/24 dev tap100
 ```

-adjust your firewall settings if necessary to allow input traffic from tap100
+adjust your firewall settings if necessary to allow input traffic from tap100.

+The second device should have the 192.168.0.1 address

 ## Network